phnx-im/docs/src/spec/authentication_service.md

 ## Upload alias connection package payloads

 Upload the given [connection package payloads](authentication_service/connection_establishment.md#connection-group-creation) to the alias entry with the given alias.
-Note that in contrast to the similar functionality for user ids, this endpoint only takes the payloads of the connection packages as input.
+Note that in contrast to [the similar functionality for user ids](#upload-user-id-connection-packages), this endpoint only takes the **payloads** of the connection packages as input, i.e. without the ClientCredential contained in the full ConnectionPackage.

 ```rust
 struct UploadAliasPackages {